WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. verb: set right (an undesirable situation). （不好的情况）设置回正确，即补救。

+- render

+  1. verb: provide or give (a service, help, etc.).

+     _"money serves as a reward for services rendered"_

+  2. verb: cause to be or become; make.

+     _"the rains rendered his escape impossible"_

+  3. verb: represent or depict artistically.

+     _"the eyes and the cheeks are exceptionally well rendered"_

+  4. verb: covertly send (a foreign criminal or terrorist suspect) for interrogation abroad; subject to extraordinary rendition.

+  5. verb: melt down (fat).

+     _"the fat was being cut up and rendered for lard"_

+  6. verb: cover (stone or brick) with a coat of plaster.

+     _"external walls will be rendered and tiled"_

+  7. noun: a first coat of plaster applied to a brick or stone surface.

 - resent

   1. verb: feel bitterness or indignation at (a circumstance, action, or person). 对（情况，行为，或人）感到苦涩或愤慨。